By now you know a lot…

 - Length (this is the distance between needle entries in the fabric)

-How you select stitch type will depend on whether your sewing machine is mechanical or computerized.
+How you select stitch type will depend on whether your sewing machine is mechanical, electronic, or computerized.

 Generally, on mechanical sewing machines, you select the stitch type by turning a dial to the desired stitch you want to sew.

-And on computerized sewing machines, you will most often press a button or even type in a stitch number to select the desired stitch type.
+And on electronic or computerized sewing machines, there will be an LCD screen and you will either press a button or even type in a stitch number to select the desired stitch type.

 In the image above of my Janome DC2014, the # sign is how I select the desired stitch type.